-A licensed sperm bank can provide a selection of sperm specimens that have been screened and tested and are known to be safe and free from disease.
+A licensed sperm bank can provide a selection of specimens that have been screened and tested and are known to be safe and free from disease.

 There are two reasons someone might choose to use donor sperm.
 The first reason is when a single or gay woman would like to conceive a child naturally, using her own eggs.
 The second reason is the case of a couple struggling with male factor infertility that can not use the husband’s sperm.